What does a typical Grand Little Adventure shoot look like?

 Can we Bring other members of the family (such as grandparents) to the shoot?

-Yes absolutely.
-It’s so special to include other beloved family members in the shoot.
-Please note that there’s a surplus charge of R250pp if there are more than 6 members of the family attending in total, so I will need to know up front if you intent to have other family members join you.
+Yes absolutely!
+It’s so lovely to include other special family members in the shoot.
+Please note that there’s a surplus charge of R250pp if there are more than 6 members of the family attending the shoot, so I will need to know up front if you intend to have other family members join you.

 What is the best age for a NEWBORN SHOOT?